Rental Income Tax Filing

 You will work with an EA while working with us.
 An EA is an Enrolled Agent who is subject to CRA regulation.
 Few individuals can get this title.
 The yearly review procedure places an EA at a different level than typical CPAs, CGAs, or CAs.

-Receive rental income tax advice on taxes for landlords from us, and become a knowledgeable agent about all the nuances and details of non-resident taxation.
+Get rental income tax advice from us to become well-informed about the nuances and details of non-resident taxation for landlords.
 Get in-depth knowledge about taxation on a different level and address many problems, including the question of taxes for landlords.

 Working with Billah and Associates tax specialists gives you the certainty that you can claim the greatest amount of tax credits, and we will support you in all of your foreign tax matters in the event of audits.
 We value establishing long-lasting professional relationships through reliable business practices.